 The Financial Administration Act requires that the consolidated financial statements be prepared in accordance with the accounting principles determined by the relevant Ministry of the Province of Ontario.
-A directive was provided by the Ontario Ministry of Education within memorandum 2004:B2 requiring schools boards to adopt Canadian public sector accounting standards commencing with their year ended August 31, 2004 and that changes may be required to the application of these standards as a result of regulation.
+A directive was provided by the Ontario Ministry of Education within memorandum 2004:B2 requiring schools boards to adopt Canadian public sector accounting standards commencing with the year ended August 31, 2004 and that changes may be required to the application of these standards as a result of regulation.

 In 2011, the government passed Ontario Regulation 395/11 of the Financial Administration Act.
 The Regulation requires that contributions received or receivable for the acquisition or development of depreciable tangible capital assets and contributions of depreciable tangible capital assets for use in providing services, be recorded as deferred capital contributions and be recognized as revenue in the statement of operations over the periods during which the asset is used to provide service at the same rate that amortization is recognized in respect of the related asset.
-The regulation further requires that if the net book value of the depreciable tangible capital asset is reduced for any reason other than depreciation, a proportionate reduction of the deferred capital contributions include government transfers, externally restricted contributions and, historically, property tax revenue.
+The regulation further requires that if the net book value of the depreciable tangible capital asset is reduced for any reason other than depreciation, a proportionate reduction of the deferred capital contribution along with a proportionate increase in the revenue is recognized.
+For Ontario school boards, these contributions include government transfers, externally restricted contributions and, historically, property tax revenue.